<<Previous | Story Intro | Return to Stories | Next >>

 She swept out of the room as grandly as she had arrived.
 Within minutes the silence that had filled the temple for a nearly a hundred millennia returned.

 Symbols on the keys began to glow, as if lit from within.
 The lines of writing that marched along the sides of the stone altar were also glowing.
 A low, rumbling sound was heard, and a wall of stone began to slide apart, the two sections swinging wide.
-And exposing a large, upright ring.
+And exposed a large, upright ring.
 The circumference was covered with hieroglyphs.
 Nine triangular shapes began to glow as the inner ring began to spin.
 The triangular shapes clanged into position, and with a mighty roar, a column of what appeared to be water shot twenty feet horizontally from the center of the ring, into the room.
 Then silence returned.

 Two figures came hurtling through the shimmering circle, tossed onto the marble floor like rag dolls.
 One man.
 One woman.
 Both dressed as warriors.
 The weapons they had been holding had been flung from nerveless fingers, to slide into the shadows against the walls.